red/red/README.md

     red [command] [options] [file]

-[file]: any Red or Red/System source file.
+`[file]` any Red or Red/System source file.
 If no file and no option is provided, the graphical interactive console will be launched.
 If a file with no option is provided, the file will be simply run by the interpreter (it is expected to be a Red script with no Red/System code).

 Note: On Non-Windows platforms, the REPL runs by default in CLI mode.
 But on Windows, the default is to run in GUI mode.
 To run it in the command line mode, invoke the red binary with the option `--cli`.

-[options]:
+`[options]`

     -c, --compile                  : Generate an executable in the working folder, using libRedRT. (developement mode)